MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/run-ad-campaigns-using-windows-store-services.md

 author: mcleanbyron
 ms.assetid: 8e6c3d3d-0120-40f4-9f90-0b0518188a1a
 description: Use the Windows Store promotions API to programmatically manage promotional ad campaigns for apps that are registered to your or your organization''s Windows Dev Center account.
-title: Run ad campaigns using Windows Store services ms.author: mcleans ms.date: 02/08/2017 ms.topic: article
+title: Run ad campaigns using Store services ms.author: mcleans ms.date: 02/08/2017 ms.topic: article